 As there is now increased understanding of the duties of the RO (as a separate entity from the MD), the policy has become clearer of this distinction.
 RO regulation 11 stipulates the RO duties.
 The medical appraisal policy states on page 13 "NHS England responsible officers will arrange to recruit, train, support and review the performance of medical appraisers in line with the NHS Revalidation Support Team guidance Quality Assurance of Medical Appraisers".
-I also attach NHS England policy appendix that describes the appraisal team structure that supports the RO in managing appraisals.
-That structure helps quality assurance and smooth administration, rather then a decision making structure.
-The RSG is akin to NHS England Appraisal Leads Network.
+Attached is NHS England policy appendix that describes the appraisal team structure that supports the RO in managing appraisals.
+That structure helps quality assurance and smooth administration, rather than a decision-making structure.
+The Appraisers Network is akin to NHS England Appraisal Leads Network.
 This is a peer/consultation structure aiming as sharing good practice, calibrating and improving appraisal practice.
 For that reason, RSG does not have a role in confirming appointment of appraisers or approving the annual report.
-The report is sighted by the MWPG but APPROVED by the Board.
+The report is sighted by the Medical Workforce Planning Group (MWPG) but approved by the Board.